What Is the Chemical Composition of Lake Malawi Water?

 Class III includes the saline lakes, with alkalinity usually greater than 60 meq/L and conductivity of 6000-160,000 µS.
 These lakes, which often contain solid mineral deposits such as trona, include Nakuru, Magadi, Natron, Manyara, Eyasi, Katwe, and others.

-The table below is extracted from Talling & Talling (1965).
-It gives all the ranges of values tabulated for surface waters of Lake Malawi, with those of Lakes Victoria and Tanganyika for comparison.
+The complete publication of Talling & Talling (1965) can now be downloaded from my Bibliography page.
+The extract shown here gives all the ranges of values tabulated for surface waters of Lake Malawi, with those of Lakes Victoria and Tanganyika for comparison.
 (Not repeated here are readings from 300 and 600 meters depth in L. Malawi, far below the level where there is enough dissolved oxygen for fishes to occur.
 Also omitted here are deep readings from Victoria and Tanganyika.
 One value that the Tallings cited, but considered doubtful, is included in brackets.)
 Notice that the values of most constituents in L. Malawi water are intermediate between those of the other lakes, and generally closer to those of L. Victoria.
-(Note: Aquarists who want to know how to add salts to their water to make it more like that of Lake Malawi may be interested in George Reclos's article at Malawi Cichlid Homepage, Make your Own Salt Mixtures.
-A nice discussion of the chemical information below is contained in an article by Carli Flenniken, also at Malawi Cichlid Homepage.)

 Water Chemistry of the African Great Lakes